americocunhajr/FraCTune/README.md

 - [Funding](#funding)

 ### Overview
-**FracTune** was developed to solve nonconvex optimization problems involving truss structures.
+**FracTune** was developed to tune fractional-order controllers for dynamical systems by solving nonconvex optimization problems via the cross-entropy method.
 The underlying results are reported in the following publication:
 More details are in the following paper:
-- *M. V. Issa, A. Pereira and A. Cunha Jr, The cross-entropy method for nonconvex structural optimization, 2024 (under review)*
+- *J. C. C. Basilio, J. G. Telles Ribeiro, T. R. Oliveira and A. Cunha Jr, Optimal tunning of fractional controllers via cross-entropy method, 2024 (under review)*

 Preprint available <a href="https://hal.archives-ouvertes.fr/xxx" target="_blank">here</a>.